wahyupermadie/android-npm-generator/readme.md

 * [Dagger](https://github.com/google/dagger) - Dagger is a compile-time framework for dependency injection.
 It uses no reflection or runtime bytecode generation, does all its analysis at compile-time, and generates plain Java source code.
 * [OkHttp](https://github.com/square/okhttp/) - HTTP is the way modern applications network.
 It’s how we exchange data & media.
 Doing HTTP efficiently makes your stuff load faster and saves bandwidth.
 * [RxJava](https://github.com/ReactiveX/RxJava) - RxJava – Reactive Extensions for the JVM – a library for composing asynchronous and event-based programs using observable sequences for the Java VM.
+* [Glide](https://github.com/bumptech/glide) - An image loading and caching library for Android focused on smooth scrolling
 * etc